ArxOne/MrAdvice/README.md

-# Weavisor
+# MrAdvice

 ## Summary

-Weavisor is an open source (and free of charge) alternative to PostSharp (which is still far more advanced, see https://www.postsharp.net).
+MrAdvice is an open source (and free of charge) alternative to PostSharp (which is still far more advanced, see https://www.postsharp.net).
 It intends to inject aspects at build-time.
 Advices are written in the form of attributes, and marking methods with them makes the pointcut, resulting in a nice and easy aspect injection.
 More information about what is an aspect at [Wikipedia](http://en.wikipedia.org/wiki/Aspect-oriented_programming).

-Weavisor can weave assemblies for:
+MrAdvice can weave assemblies for:

 * .NET framework (4 and above)
 * Mono